deltachat/deltachat-pages/en/help.md

 By default, Delta Chat shows all e-mails.

-At "Settings -> Chats &
-Media -> Show Classic E-Mails", you can change this.
+At "Settings → Advanced → Show Classic E-Mails", you can change this.
 You have these options:

 - "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
 This makes most sense if you use the same